TheMrityunjayPathak/TheMrityunjayPathak/README.md

 - Containerization : Docker
 - Version Control : Git
 - Automation : GitHub Actions
-- Shell Scripting : Bash (Linux)
+- Shell Scripting : Bash

 I'm currently seeking opportunities as a Data Scientist or a Machine Learning Engineer, where I can contribute to building data-driven solutions that create measurable business impact.

-If you're looking for someone who's eager to learn, collaborate, and deliver results, I'd love to connect and explore how I can add value to your team.
+If you're looking for someone who's eager to learn, collaborate and deliver results, I'd love to connect and explore how I can add value to your team.

 📫 Connect with Me